-When employees receive a question from a patient or third-party payer about a claim or charge, they will promptly review and address the question, if authorized to do so, or will refer the matter to an individual who is so authorized.
-If employees are unable to resolve a dispute regarding a patient's bill or claim, they will refer the issue to their supervisor for resolution.
+When Covered Individuals receive a question from a patient or third-party payor about a claim or charge, they will promptly review and address the question, if authorized to do so, or will refer the matter to an individual who is so authorized.
+If Covered Individuals are unable to resolve a dispute regarding a patient's bill or claim, they will refer the issue to their supervisor for resolution.